wqais/Front-End-Mentor/01- QR Code/README.md

 ## Overview

-The main challenge here was to position the elements correctly and to get them to look as close to preview as possible.
+### The challenge

+- View the optimal layout for the app depending on their device's screen size
+- Position elements correctly

 ### Screenshot